codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_migrations.rst

 =====================

 - First of all, the sequential naming (``001_create_users``, ``002_create_posts``) of migrations is not longer supported.
 Version 4 of CodeIgniter only supports the timestamp scheme (``20121031100537_create_users``, ``20121031500638_create_posts``) .
 If you have used sequential naming you have to rename each migration file.
+- The migration table definition was changed.
+If you upgrade from CI3 to CI4 and use the same database, You need to upgrade the migration table definition and its data.
 - The migration procedure has been also changed.
 You can now migrate the database with a simple CLI command::

     > php spark migrate